awslabs/aws-elasticache-cluster-client-libmemcached/README.md

 Libmemcached library support for Amazon ElastiCache Memcached Cluster client for PHP.
 The client is available at https://github.com/awslabs/aws-elasticache-cluster-client-memcached-for-php

+To compile the libmemcached library (verified on Amazon Linux 201503 AMI)

+1) Launch the instance
+2) Install the library dependencies.

+> sudo yum install gcc gcc-c++ autoconf libevent-devel

-Run the following commands to compile the libmemcached library:
+3) Under the aws-elasticache-cluster-client-libmemcached/ directory, run the following commands

 > configure

 > make

-> make install

-Note: if compilation fails due to warnings being treated as errors, update Makefile by removing "-Werror" from compiler flags.
+Note: if compilation fails due to warnings being treated as errors, update Makefile by removing "-Werror" from compiler flags, and re-run "make"

+> sudo make install

+Then track the installation directory path for libmemcached, as that will be needed to compile PHP memcached client.

+Note: if you want to run the ElastiCache memcached PHP client on AMIs other than Amazon Linux, statically link the libmemcached library in the PHP-memcached clent compilation, which will generate memcached.so binary extension which should be portable across Linux platforms.

 # Resources
 ---------